disaster-drone/Drone/README.md

 ![drone11](https://github.com/disaster-drone/Drone/assets/94029910/97809085-ad38-4940-ab71-0caa16a2bf8d)

 ## Description
 As the CSE team, we built our own drone to gather a dataset for testing our system.
-Since the EE team we are collaborating with wasn't ready to fly their drone, we took matters into our own hands.
+Since the EE team we collaborated with wasn't ready to fly their drone, we took matters into our own hands.
 We focused on a small house built in 2017 as a senior design project for CAPPA students.
-You can see the 3D model of this house produced by our system in the Results Section.
+You can see the 3D model of this house produced by our system in the VR Environment Repository.